 I did my Ph.D., titled Asymptotic behaviour of Cellular Automata: Computation and Randomness, under the supervision of Xavier Bressaud and Mathieu Sablik at the Aix-Marseille University.
 The thesis defense took place in Marseille on the September 26th, 2014.
 Here is the manuscript.

-With Mathieu Sablik: Characterization of sets of limit measures of a cellular automaton iterated on a random configuration, accepted to Ergodic Theory and Dynamical Systems [link, preprint]
+With Mathieu Sablik: Characterization of sets of limit measures of a cellular automaton iterated on a random configuration.
+Ergodic Theory and Dynamical Systems, 2016 [link, arXiv, preprint, bibtex]

-With Mathieu Sablik: Entry times in cellular automata with simple defects dynamics, Automata/JAC 2012 [link, preprint, bibtex]
+With Mathieu Sablik: Entry times in cellular automata with simple defects dynamics.
+Automata/JAC 2012 [link, arXiv, preprint, bibtex]

 I am a fervent go player.
 You can meet me at one of the various clubs in Santiago (ICO, Tengen) or on KGS (Jhyn).